tregor/Tritonium/README.md

 [By tregor 2021](https://tregor.ru/)

-Please let me know if you have feedback or suggestions.
+Please let me know if you have any feedback or suggestions.

 You can contact me on [Facebook](https://www.facebook.com/tregor1997) or through my [email](mailto:tregor1997@gmail.com).